-The FF Yoga family is a true type system, conceived for newspapers and magazines and featuring strong personality and good legibility.
-Unlike many similar designs, the sans wasn’t designed by “chopping off” the serifs of FF Yoga and reducing the contrast.
-Rather, both branches of the family tree were designed concurrently.
-The family was made to work together, sharing the same proportions, x-height, and relative weight.
-The design also has much in common with other Xavier Dupré typefaces, like FF Masala, which can be used to deliver more informal content alongside FF Yoga.
+Together the two make a true type system, conceived for newspapers and magazines and featuring strong personality and pleasurable reading.
+Unlike many similar designs, the sans wasn’t designed by ‘lopping off’ the serifs of FF Yoga and reducing the contrast.
+Rather, both branches of the family tree were designed concurrently from scratch, with careful consideration taken to match proportions across both.
+The design also has much in common with other Xavier Dupré typefaces, like FF Masala, which can be used to deliver content with a more informal tone alongside FF Yoga.
 The FF Yoga fonts include standard ligatures, small caps, case-sensitive forms, multiple figure sets in tabular and proportional widths, and arbitrary fractions.
 The six weights from hairline to bold offer many combinations and versatility, especially for display and body text in editorial design settings.